ServiceNowDevProgram/code-snippets/Specialized Areas/Regular Expressions/Hashtag & Mention Extractor/README.md

 A simple yet useful **ServiceNow Background Script** that extracts all hashtags (`#example`) and mentions (`@user`) from any text input using regular expressions.

-This script demonstrates how to apply JavaScript RegEx in server-side ServiceNow logic to parse, analyze, or extend user-generated text - ideal for text-analysis demos or lightweight automation projects.

 ---

 ### 💡 Example Use Cases